gonber/hiring-engineering-exercise-fullstack/README.md

 ### Tests

-We expect unit tests to be written for your code, and would prefer you to use `mocha` as your test runner (the script `npm test` is set up to expect tests to be in the `tests` folder, and to use mocha).

-Some end-to-end tests have been written to check that your application adheres to the specification above, they are in `tests/e2e.spec.js`.

-There is a file called `tests/clean_db.js` into which you should place a script that will clear the database you are using.
-This is so that each tests can run on a clean slate.
+We are very bullish on code being fully tested, and so expect tests to be written for this exercise.
+To this end, there is a file called `tests/server.spec.js` which has a series of blank tests which should be filled in.
+We recommend using [`supertest`](https://www.npmjs.com/package/supertest) for testing the HTTP server (for simplicity).

 ### Misc